Search over 4 Tenterfield Terrier dogs across Australia

 Recommended Grooming Tips

-Bathe your Tenterfield Terrier as needed, typically every few weeks or when they get dirty.
+Bathe your Tenterfield Terrier every few weeks or as needed.

-Tenterfield Terriers, like many small breeds, can be prone to dental issues.
-Brush their teeth several times a week using a dog-specific toothpaste and toothbrush to prevent plaque buildup and maintain good oral health.
+Brush their teeth several times a week with dog-specific toothpaste and a toothbrush to prevent plaque buildup and maintain oral health.

 Exercise